 Method 3 – Freezing

 - Freezing plastic beehive frames is a method of cleaning that beekeepers should increasingly explore.
 Cold frozen wax tends to flake off plastic.
 It falls of easily since the chemical makeup of plastic and wax does not allow for formation of strong bonds.
 Leaving your frames out during winter or placing them in the freezer should get the job done well.
 All you need to take watch out for is the frames touching each other and freezing onto each other.

-- After the frames have defrosted, you may then wash it with water with some small amount of caustic soda or washing soda.
+- After the frames have defrosted, you may then wash it with water with some small amount of washing soda.